EvaMaeRey/everyday_ggplot2_extension/README.md

 <!-- > Pooh began to feel a little more comfortable, because when you are a Bear of Very Little Brain, and you Think of Things, you find sometimes that a Thing which seemed very Thingish inside you is quite different when it gets out into the open and has other people looking at it. - A.A.
 Milne The House at Pooh Corner (1928) ch.
 6 -->

-# Taste, succeed, and minimally modify: a recipes approach
+# A new ‘easy recipes’ approach: Taste, succeed, minimally modify

 layer extension recipes take the form: